 The remote headworks are adequate to handle the projected flows.
 They are well maintained, with equipment replaced on or before it wears out.
-Operating staff at each facility do an excellent job of keeping the facilities clean.
+Operations staff at each facility do an excellent job of keeping the facilities clean.
 The staff are knowledgeable in the maintenance and operation of the facilities.
-However, the operation of these facilities is labor intensive due to their remote locations and the equipment configuration.
+The operation of these facilities is labor intensive due to their remote locations and equipment configurations.